 This crossbreed is a genuinely curious being so you are advised to keep it on a chain when outside the house or the fenced yard.

-Your hybrid pet has a low resistance to hot weather and is highly prone to heat strokes from the Boxer side, but is able to withstand moderately cold temperatures.
+Your hybrid pet has a low resistance to hot weather and is highly prone to heat strokes from the Boxer side, but can withstand moderately cold temperatures.

 The Miniature Boxer is great at living in apartments, provided that you can commit to sufficient exercise opportunities.